 - ¾ cup Pecorino or Parmesan cheese

-- 2 tbsp pine nuts or toasted pumpkin seeds for nut free pesto
+- 2 tablespoon pine nuts or toasted pumpkin seeds for nut free pesto

 - 1 lb orzo